otam-mato/nodejs_elk/README.md

 - **EC2**
 <br>

-## Application Functionality
+## Functionality

 This web application interfaces with a MySQL database, facilitating CRUD (Create, Read, Update, Delete) operations on the database records.
-Logging is implemented based on 'Bunyan logger'.
-Monitoring of logs implemented on ELK stack.
+Logging is implemented based on **'Bunyan logger'**.
+Monitoring of logs implemented on **ELK stack**.

 **<details markdown=1><summary markdown="span">Detailed app description</summary>**